NCAlgebra/NC/DOCUMENTATION/NCAlgebra/NCQuadratic.md

 # NCQuadratic {#PackageNCQuadratic}

-**NCQuadratic** is a package that provides functionality to handle quadratic polynomials.
+**NCQuadratic** is a package that provides functionality to handle quadratic polynomials in NC variables.

 Members are: